freitzzz/1130604_1160907_TAP_M1A/README.md

 #### Given an empty list of vivas, then MS03 Scheduler returns an empty list

-We want to ensure that when a list of empty vivas is provided to the algorithm, then it’s prepared to handle this edge case scenario and that id does not break, and return an empty list of scheduled vivas instead.
+We want to ensure that when a list of empty vivas is provided to the algorithm, then it’s prepared to handle this edge case scenario and that it does not break, and return an empty list of scheduled vivas instead.

 #### Given a list of vivas that do not share resources, then the schedule that maximizes schedule preference of vivas which do not share resources is applied

 Since the algorithm is divided in two different parts, as at the beginning there is a split between vivas that share resources and vivas that have exclusive resources, we want to ensure that both parts of the algorithm are working correctly.
-For that end, this tests receives as an input a list of vivas that never share resources between them.
+For that purpose, these tests receive as an input a list of vivas that never share resources between them and verify that the criteria to the scheduling of vivas that do not share resources are applied.

 #### Given a list of vivas that only share resources, then the schedule that maximizes schedule preference of vivas which that share resources is applied

-This test tests the other part referred in the test above.
+This test verifies the other part referred in the test above.
 It ensures that the algorithm works when evaluating only resources that always share vivas between them.

 #### Given a list of vivas that share and don't resources, then the schedule that maximizes schedule preference of vivas which that share resources is applied to vivas which share resources and the schedule that maximizes schedule preference of vivas which do not share resources is applied to vivas which do not share resources

-As a compliment of the above last two functional tests described, we also want to ensure that the algorithm works in it’s full usage, when both intersected and different vivas are present at the same time.
+As a compliment of the above last two functional tests described, we also want to ensure that the algorithm works in its full usage, when both intersected and different vivas are present at the same time.
-This functional test in particular is equivalent to the files provided in the assessment 03 evaluation in most cases.
+This functional test in particular is equivalent to the files provided in the Assessment 03 evaluation in most cases.

-#### Given a list of vivas which schedule period is not the same, then scheduler returns the scheduled vivas based on their period earliness
+#### Given a list of vivas which schedule period is not the same, then the scheduler returns the scheduled vivas based on their period earliness

-In this case, we want to ensure that the order of the calculated scheduled vivas period is chronological, starting from the earliest and ending on the latest.
+In this case, we want to ensure that the order of the calculated scheduled vivas period is chronological sorted, starting from the earliest and ending on the latest.
 To verify this, we provide a list of vivas that will never have the exact same scheduled period, and then we compare the periods of each scheduled viva.
 The period of the scheduled viva being evaluated must always be earlier than the next one, until the end of the list.

-#### Given a list of vivas which schedule period is the same, then scheduler returns the scheduled vivas based on their period earliness and to those scheduled vivas which period is the same the order is based on the viva title
+#### Given a list of vivas which schedule period is the same, then the scheduler returns the scheduled vivas based on their period earliness and to those scheduled vivas which period is the same the order is based on the viva title

 Sometimes vivas will be scheduled to the exact same time period.
 In those cases, we want to make sure that the breaking criteria decided by the business rules is applied.
-In this case, we provided initial vivas data that will force vivas to the scheduled in the same time period.
-The breaking criteria says that the vivas should be ordered by it’s title and order of arrival as an input.
+In this case, we provided initial vivas data that will force vivas to be scheduled in the same time period.
+The breaking criteria says that the vivas should be ordered by their title and order of arrival as an input.
 To validate this, we compare the order of the scheduled vivas with the order of the initial vivas, to ensure the validation of the defined breaking criteria.

 #### Given a list of vivas which resources have availabilities that overlap after a period division, but at least a combination of scheduled vivas is successful, then the scheduler returns a successful complete schedule